 - 1 tsp paprika

 - 1 pinch sea salt + pepper

-- Turn the Instant Pot on sauté mode.
+- Season chicken breasts with salt, pepper and paprika.
+Turn the Instant Pot on sauté mode.
 When hot add in the oil.
 Sauté the chicken breasts on both sides, about 5-6 minutes on each side.

-- Pour in two cups of chicken stock.
+- Add in about 2 cups of chicken broth.
 Cancel out sauté mode, cover and seal the valve.
 Cook on high pressure for 8 minutes, when done release all pressure and open the pot.

-- Transfer the chicken to a large plate or platter.
-Using two forks, start to shred the chicken completely.
+- Transfer the chicken to a large plate or cutting board.
+Using two forks, shred the chicken completely.
 The chicken should be able to come apart very easily.
 When done, transfer the shredded chicken back into the pot.